tanaos/cognitor/README.md

 Cognitor consists of two main components:

-- **Search platform** (this repository): a vector database which stores document embeddings, full text and metadata, and provides a simple REST API to query the indexed information.
+- **Search engine** (this repository): a vector database which stores document embeddings, full text and metadata, and provides a simple REST API to query the indexed information.
 - **[Worker](https://github.com/tanaos/cognitor-worker)**: a background process that monitors a specified folder for changes, automatically chunks and embeds the content of the files, and updates the vector database accordingly.

 ## How to use